 - 1. Complete and sign the school's Leave of Absence Request Form. - 2.
 Must state the reason for the (LOA). - 3.
 Students who receive military orders must provide a copy of their military orders. - 4.
 Be approved by the Financial Service Office. - 5.
 Leaves must be a minimum of 14 days and must not exceed a total of 180 calendar days in a 12 month period.
+When a student takes a leave of absence they will return at the beginning of the month.
 In the case of a student receiving military orders that are less than 14 days, the LOA will be granted for the shorter period of time.
 This timeframe must be reflected on the student's military orders.